WetHat/rss-tracker/test-vault/reference/The GitHub Blog꞉ Product News and Updates/GitHub and JFrog partner to unify code and binaries for DevSecOps.md

 tags: []
 ---
 > [!abstract] GitHub and JFrog partner to unify code and binaries for DevSecOps by Thomas Dohmke - 2024-05-29T13:15:54.000Z
 > This partnership between GitHub and JFrog enables developers to manage code and binaries more efficiently on two of the most widely used developer platforms in the world.
-The post GitHub and JFrog partner to unify code and binaries for DevSecOps...
+The post GitHub and JFrog partner to unify code and binaries for DevSecOps appeared first on The GitHub Blog.

 🔗Read article [online](https://github.blog/2024-05-29-github-and-jfrog/).
 For other items in this feed see [[The GitHub Blog꞉ Product News and Updates]].